Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Onkar Ghugardare

-So in the investor meet which you do every year, you have guided that it’s not about the question of growth but how quickly you can compound.
-So given the state of the current balance sheet size, you have guided for 22 to 24% for the current financial year.
-But like how does it like compare it with your overall long term guidance of around 17 to 19, 20% kind of growth.
+So in the investor meet, which you do every year, you have guided that it’s not about the question of growth, but how quickly you can compound.
+So given the state of the current balance sheet size, you have guided for 22% to 24% for the current financial year.
+But like how does it compare with your overall long-term guidance of around 17% to 19%, 20% kind of growth.

 Sandeep Jain

-I think the long term guidance that we give at this point in time is between 22 and 24, 25% kind of corridor.
-And based on the current performance that we have delivered and the momentum that we see across businesses, we are reasonably confident that 20 to 24% should be achievable for next year.
-And I think it’s year by year, right?
-So long term commitment continues to remain to be anchored at 20% plus number 22, 23, 24 for the next year, 22 and 24% and then build on top of it in future.
+I think the long-term guidance that we give at this point in time is between 22% and 24%, 25% kind of corridor.
+And based on the current performance that we have delivered and the momentum that we see across businesses, we are reasonably confident that 20% to 24% should be achievable for next year.
+And I think it’s year-by-year, right?
+So long-term commitment continues to remain to be anchored at 20% plus number ’22, ’23, ’24.
+For the next year, 22% and 24%, and then build on top of it in the future.

 Rajeev Jain

-I just make a point that look for a 100,000 crore addition in balance sheet the growth in total or market share growth in total credit.
-If you take the denominator as total credit in India.
+I’ll just make a point that, look, for INR100,000 crore addition in balance sheet, the growth in total or market share growth in total credit, if you take the denominator as total credit in India.
 So gross bank credit plus NBFC credit minus bank lending to NBFC.
-That’s net total credit in India.
-Okay.
+That’s net total credit in India, okay?
 Our market share would have moved from 225 basis points to 250 basis points.
-You know, if India total Trade grew by 12%, we’ve grown by 22%.
-Okay.
-We should logically going to X. I would say given our relative market share, not our absolute size.

-Given a relative market share, we should be as a firm aspiring to grow 2x of what the system growth is so that we can meet our ambition to be among the top five, six financial services lenders in this country over a period of next five to seven years time.
-So that’s the way I would approach this and we continue to approach it that way.
-Absolutely looks big.
-100,000 crore addition market share growth, 25 basis points.
-So I think there is and as I said earlier, franchise has very large wallet share.
+If India total credit grew by 12%, we have grown by 22%, okay?
+We should largely be growing 2x.
+I would say, given our relative market share, not our absolute size, given our relative market share, we should be as a firm aspiring to grow 2x of what the system growth is so that we can meet our ambition to be among the top 5, 6 financial services lenders in this country over a period of next five to seven years’ time.
+So that’s the way I would approach this, and we continue to approach it that way.

 Operator